A close-up of a sunset-coastal-path

 Metronomic Hills

-Another great workout that's similar in approach, but completely different in execution is metronomic hills where you maintain a consistent pace instead of heart rate.
+Another great workout that's similar in approach, but completely different in execution, is metronomic hills where you maintain a consistent pace instead of heart rate.

 Tips